What Is A Fixed Exchange Rate?

 - Jordan — This country uses the dinar and pegged it at 0.709 against the US dollar in 1995.

 The fixed exchange rate has provided stability for many countries, and that stability has provided much-needed predictability for trading partners and investors.
-Most countries peg their currency against the US dollar or the euro.
-However, as more countries move to a floating rates system it’s unknown what the future may have in store.
+Most countries peg their currency value against the US dollar or the euro.
+However, as more countries move to a floating exchange rate system it’s unknown what the future may have in store.

 Looking to the Future

-Currency plays an important role in the stability and prosperity of a country.
-Previous generations understood what could happen when a currency takes a sharp decline, and the dire consequences when it does.
+Currency conversion rates play an important role in the stability and prosperity of a country.
+Previous generations understood what could happen when a currency takes a sharp turn, and the dire consequences when it does.
 For example, in 1923, Germany experienced intense hyperinflation.
 The exchange rate between a US dollar and a German mark was one trillion marks to a single dollar.
-A literal wheelbarrow full of money couldn’t buy a single newspaper in the country of Germany.
+A literal wheelbarrow full of money couldn’t buy a single newspaper in the country of Germany!

-The fixed exchange rate continues to be relevant, despite some countries (the US) moving away from it, especially for smaller countries that want to establish credibility with trading partners and investors.
+The fixed exchange rate continues to be relevant, despite some countries (like the US) moving away from it, especially for smaller countries that want to establish credibility with trading partners and investors.

 Veem is a next-generation platform for business-to-business payments.
 We enable businesses to send and receive payments in a simple and inexpensive manner by using our unique multi-rail technology across several global networks.

-We revolutionize old-school payment options by providing modern alternatives.
-We intend to improve the costly payments industry by building a user-focused, global business network that’s as easy to use as sending an email.
+We revolutionize old-school payment options by providing modern alternatives and intend to improve the costly payments industry by building a user-focused, global business network that’s as easy to use as sending an email.